-I have been practising acupuncture in Totnes since moving to the South West in 2012.
-At that time, I had a strong calling to live near the moors and the sea, and in a vibrant community, so ended up in Totnes.
+I have been practising acupuncture in Totnes since moving to the South Hams in 2012, following a strong calling to live near the moors and the sea.

 I am a member of the British Acupuncture Council and adhere to a strict code of professional and safe practice.